We are digitally transforming the healthcare industry one clinic, surgery, and hospital at a time.

-Business Partners: We may share your information, provided you have given us consent to do with our business partners to offer you certain products, services or promotions.
+Business Partners: We may share your information, provided you have given us consent to do so, with our business partners, to offer you certain products, services or promotions.

 Information Disclosure: We may disclose, with your consent, your information for any other purpose, for example if you give us consent to share information with your General Practitioner (GP).

 We may disclose aggregated, anonymous information (i.e. information from which you cannot be personally identified), or insights based on such anonymous information (for example the number of users of the Company Services, to selected third parties, including (without limitation) analytics and search engine providers, to assist us in the improvement and optimisation of the Company Services.
 In such circumstances we do not disclose any information which can identify you personally.

 We may transfer, store, and process your information in countries other than your own but will take all reasonable steps to ensure it is protected.

 Whenever we transfer your information outside of the UK, we will take all reasonable measures that we can to protect your Information in accordance with this Policy and applicable law.
 To the extent that any transfer requires approved safeguards, (for example if transferring outside of the European Economic Area or if to the USA that the entity it is transferred to is EU/US Privacy Shield registered) we will ensure these measures are in place.